gabbyevaristo/algo-practice/README.md

 # Algorithms Practice

-A bunch of data structure specific algorithm questions I did in Fall 2019.
+A bunch of data structure / algorithm questions I did in Fall 2019 as prep for my Master's degree.